top of page

 The Low FODMAP diet does not mean a gluten-free diet, as small amounts of wheat can be included in the diet as long as low FODMAPs.
 For people who feel they do not tolerate wheat, then specific gluten-free products can be used.

-NOTE: just because the food is gluten free does not mean it is Low FODMAP as can have high FODMAP ingredients such as dried fruit, inulin, soy flour, legume flours
+NOTE: just because the food is gluten free does not mean it is Low FODMAP as can have high FODMAP ingredients such as dried fruit, inulin, soy flour (think San Remo GF pasta), legume flours

 # Watch out for wraps: many have high FODMAP ingredients such as soy flour/ legume flour as well as inulin, choose corn based eg corn tortillas